Radiative Emission of Polaritons Controlled by Light-Induced Geometric Phase

-A significantly different situation is presented in Figure \ref{fig:gpdoesnothelp}.
-In this case the cavity mode is pumped with a laser pulse of $\omega_\textrm{L} = 30400 ~ \textrm{cm}^{-1}$, $T = 200 ~ \textrm{fs}$ and $E_0 = 0.001 ~ \textrm{au}$ ($I = 3.51 \cdot 10^{10} ~ \textrm{W} / \textrm{cm}^{2}$) and the dominantly-populated eigenstates are well above the LICI energy for all the three models (see Table~\ref{tbl:levels} for energy level values).
-It can be seen in Figure \ref{fig:gpdoesnothelp} that the exact model gives rise to the largest LP population and emission values.
-The Schr\"odinger and Lindblad equations lead to essentially identical results again.
-Since the GP correction slightly reduces the BO LP population and emission values, the BOGP results get even further from their exact counterparts.
-As a consequence, the BOGP model is not able to approximate the exact description in this case.
-Careful analysis of the populations and photonic part populations of the relevant eigenstates (see the right column of Figure \ref{fig:populations} and Table~\ref{tbl:levels}) serves as an unequivocal explanation for the ultrafast emission results obtained with the three different models.
-Here, the dominantly-populated eigenstates are $3$ (exact), $3\textrm{B}$ (BO) and $3\textrm{b}$ (BOGP) (see the Supporting Information for probability density figures) which reach maximal population of $0.09$, $0.04$ and $0.03$, respectively, while possessing almost identical photonic part populations.
-The maximal population values can be rationalized by comparing the energetic positions of the eigenstates $3$, $3\textrm{B}$ and $3\textrm{b}$ to the Fourier transform of the laser pulse with $\omega_\textrm{L} = 30400 ~ \textrm{cm}^{-1}$ (see Figure \ref{fig:dipole}).
+A significantly different situation is presented panels c and d of Fig. \ref{fig:gpresults} where the cavity mode is pumped with a laser pulse of $\omega_\textrm{L} = 30400 ~ \textrm{cm}^{-1}$, $T = 200 ~ \textrm{fs}$ and $E_0 = 0.001 ~ \textrm{au}$ and the dominant cavity-molecule eigenstates populated by the laser pulse are well above the LICI energy (see Table I of the SI for energy levels).
+Fig. \ref{fig:gpresults} reveals that the exact model gives rise to the largest LP population and emission values in this case.
+Since the GP correction slightly reduces the BO LP population and emission, the BOGP results get even further from their exact counterparts.
+As a consequence, the BOGP model is not able to approximate the exact description.
+Careful analysis of the populations and photonic part populations of the relevant eigenstates (see Fig. 2 in the SI) serves as an unequivocal explanation for the emission results obtained with the three different models.
+Here, the dominant eigenstates are $3$ (exact), $3\textrm{B}$ (BO) and $3\textrm{b}$ (BOGP) (see Fig. 4 of the SI for probability densities) which reach maximal population of $0.10$, $0.04$ and $0.03$, respectively, while possessing almost identical photonic part populations.
+The maximal population values can be rationalized by comparing the energetic positions of the eigenstates $3$, $3\textrm{B}$ and $3\textrm{b}$ to the Fourier transform of the laser pulse with $\omega_\textrm{L} = 30400 ~ \textrm{cm}^{-1}$ in Fig. \ref{fig:dipole}.
 This finding helps interpret the shape of the LP population and emission curves.
-Obviously, the impact of the LICI is very strong in both cases presented.